FIAF/FIAFcore-docs/README.md

 #### Deployment

-Documentation can be deployed using the following commands :
+Documentation can be deployed using the following commands on a Debian server (tested using Debian 11 x64):

 ```bash
 # clone repo